kasagawa/3DBall/README.md

       - Passion smoothie (life changing!!)
       - Blueberry smoothie

-  *The food and places described above are located in Copenhaguen, Denmark*
+  *The food and places described above are located in Copenhagen, Denmark*
 </content>
 </snippet>